Lung cancer: Prevention

-Smoking prevention and smoking cessation are effective ways of reducing the risk of lung cancer.

 Smoking cessation

 Those who smoke can reduce their lung cancer risk by quitting smoking – the risk reduction is greater the longer a person goes without smoking.
 Self-help programs tend to have little influence on success of smoking cessation, whereas combined counseling and pharmacotherapy improve cessation rates.
-The U.S. FDA has approved antidepressant therapies and the nicotine replacement varenicline as first-line therapies to aid in smoking cessation.
+The US FDA has approved antidepressant therapies and the nicotine replacement varenicline as first-line therapies to aid in smoking cessation.
 Clonidine and nortriptyline are recommended second-line therapies.
 The majority of those diagnosed with lung cancer attempt to quit smoking; around half succeed.
 Even after lung cancer diagnosis, smoking cessation improves treatment outcomes, reducing cancer treatment toxicity and failure rates, and lengthening survival time.

-Tobacco control

-While in most countries industrial and domestic carcinogens have been identified and banned, tobacco smoking is still widespread.
-Eliminating tobacco smoking is a primary goal in the prevention of lung cancer, and smoking cessation is an important preventive tool in this process.

-Policy interventions to decrease passive smoking in public areas such as restaurants and workplaces have become more common in many Western countries.
-Bhutan has banned the sale of tobacco since 2004 while India introduced a ban on smoking in public in October 2008.
-The World Health Organization has called for governments to institute a total ban on tobacco advertising to prevent young people from taking up smoking.
-They assess that such bans have reduced tobacco consumption by 16% where instituted.
+At a societal level, smoking cessation can be promoted by tobacco control policies that make tobacco products more difficult to obtain or use.
+Many such policies are mandated or recommended by the WHO Framework Convention on Tobacco Control, ratified by 182 countries, representing over 90% of the world's population.
+The WHO groups these policies into six intervention categories, each of which has been shown to be effective in reducing the cost of tobacco-induced disease burden on a population: